I have a confession to make.

-In fact, there was a season that my Job Success Score got all the way down to 78%.
+In fact, there was a season when my Job Success Score got all the way down to 78%.

 But, despite that, I was able to recover my reputation and climb back up to a 100% job success score.
 It’s gone up and down from time to time.
 But, it’s stayed in the 90th percentile for years now.

 How Upwork Determines Your Job Success Score

 Let’s talk about how Upwork actually determines a freelancers Job Success Score before we get too far into it.

 Your Job Success Score comes down to the feedback you get from clients after a project is finished.
 BUT, it’s not as simple as getting a bunch of 5 star ratings from clients.

 There are two sides to the feedback score:

 So, the client might give you good public feedback BUT only decent private feedback and that will skew your score.